 A great way to add art history to your homeschooling day is to simply add famous artwork from the specific timeframe you happen to be teaching about.
 Once you let your imagination go, you can come up with excellent ideas for all your subjects that can include artwork of some sort.
 Teach about the numerous famous artists and what their most well-known pieces are and why they are the most well known.

 Specific Homeschool Art Curriculum

-Many curriculum providers offer homeschool art curriculum for those families who prefer it.
+Many curriculum providers offer homeschool art curriculum for those families who prefer them.
 These can be used as Unit Studies, lesson plans, or as an independent curriculum and you’ll find they come in various price ranges.
 Some offer everything in hardcopy, with books, workbooks, and lessons, whereas some offer online content, especially for art appreciation and history.

 You can even create your own homeschooling art course by using a variety of free books, and free resources found on the internet.
 If you go to Amazon, you can actually find a wealth of classic books, from the early 1900s, that are completely free and have printables for personal use.
 Gutenberg is another resource for free materials.
 They are much older, but I have found that sometimes, that’s the best kind.

 If you’re looking for low-cost art supplies, don’t forget to check your local thrift shops or consignment stores.
 It’s never a “sure thing” that you’ll find something you can use, but if you’re always looking, there’s no telling what you might find.

 Find the Best Art Instruction